Go To

 Career Site

-The airline is best known for its low prices with fares ranging from $49 to $399 with advance purchase.
-Southwest books most of its flights through its website to save money and doesn't participate in other travel sites like Orbitz or Travelocity, which would force the airline to pay commissions.
+Southwest is best known for its low prices and no-frills service.
+Southwest books most of its flights through its website to save money and doesn't participate in other travel websites, which would force the airline to pay commissions.

 Known for its quirky style, Southwest specializes in direct flights from city-to-city.
 It turns planes around quickly from landing to departure so planes spend more time in the air instead of waiting on the ground.
-The top five airports served based on daily flights are Las Vegas, Phoenix, Baltimore, Chicago Midway and Houston Hobby.
+The top five airports served by Southwest based on daily flights are Chicago Midway, Las Vegas, Baltimore, Dallas and Denver.

-Southwest only flies 737 aircraft so it can standardize maintenance and save costs.
-Most planes are able to carry 137 passengers.
+Southwest only flies Boeing 737 aircraft so it can standardize maintenance and save costs.
 Seats are not assigned and there is no first-class section.
 Meals aren't served on flights -- only snacks and beverages.

 History